allenai/HyBayes/docs/MANUAL.md

 ### Metric observations: T-Student distribution with multiple choices for priors
-For this model, you can indicate the "Histogram_plot" and "scatter_plot" to view a visualisation of the input.
+For this model, you can indicate the "Histogram_plot" and "scatter_plot" to view a visualization of the input.
 For our contrived data, we get the following figures:

 <p align="center">
     <img src="./example_analysis/outputs/Metric_Histogram_plot.png" width="49%">